DragonSenses/Algorithms/LeetCode/8-string-to-integer-atoi/problem.md

 5. **Combining Digits**:
    - Construct the integer by combining the digits read from the string.
 This is typically done using the formula:
      - `result = result * 10 + current_digit`

+## Parsing

+This approach to solving the problem is often referred to as **"parsing"** or **"string parsing"**.
+More specifically, in the context of converting a string to an integer, it can be described as **"manual parsing"** or **"custom parsing"**.

+1. **Parsing**: The process of analyzing a string of symbols, either in natural language or computer languages, to extract meaningful information.
+In this case, you're parsing the string to extract and convert numerical information.

+2. **Manual Parsing**: Unlike using built-in functions like `Integer.parseInt()`, this approach involves manually handling each step of the conversion process, including whitespace trimming, sign determination, digit extraction, and overflow/underflow handling.

+This method gives you fine-grained control over the conversion process, allowing you to handle edge cases and specific requirements that built-in functions might not cover.

+Let's build the intuition for manual parsing.